-Passing grades are required in the Career-Technical lab and academic classes and completion of the senior project for the certificate of completion to be awarded.
+Passing grades are required in the Career-Technical lab and academic classes for the certificate of completion to be awarded.
 All credit earned is transferable to the partner school.

 Although a certificate will be presented to those successfully completing their work at Pioneer, students will graduate with their class at their partner school and receive the same high school diploma as the other students in their partner school and a Career Passport from Pioneer.